-The Pennsylvania LLC needs a Certificate of Organization to become a legal entity recognized by the state and federal government.
+The LLC needs a Certificate of Organization to become a legal entity recognized by the state and federal governments.

-A certificate is filed with the Pennsylvania Department of State so it can be available for public review as well as being an official record that your LLC exists.
+A certificate is filed with the Department of State so it becomes a public record that your LLC exists.

 The Pennsylvania state filing fee for an LLC Certificate of Organization should cost $125.
 You can file online or by mail.

-It also sets up how many owners you have (which can be other members or managers) as well as their roles in decision making, responsibilities, profit sharing & ownership.
+It also sets up how many owners you have (which can be other members or managers) as well as their roles in decision-making, responsibilities, profit sharing, and ownership.

 It also sets up whether it can be sold at any point and what would happen to the LLC assets.